Search This Blog

 Common name: Mexican poppy, Prickly Poppy • Hindi: सत्यानाशी Satyanashi,

-The Mexican Poppy or the Satyanashi, is a small herb that grows throughout Abu, on its hillsides, arid grazing land and even in crevices on rocks.
+The Mexican Poppy or the Satyanashi, is a small herb that grows throughout Abu, on its hillsides, on arid grazing land and even in crevices on rocks.
 Both animals and the human population avoid it as its leaves look deadly with its spiny tips.
 The plant is toxic to animals and lively stock.
 Its seeds are identical to those of mustard seeds.
-Mustard seed in India has been known to be adulterated and has had dire effects on those who consumed it.
+Mustard seed in India has been known to be adulterated and has had dire effects on those who consume it.

 Congress Grass